mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * Update the ratchet tree by setting to blank all nodes in the direct path of the removed leaf

-The update secret resulting from this change is the secret for the root node of the ratchet tree after the first step (after the second step, the root is blank).
+The update secret resulting from this change is the path secret computed for the root node of the ratchet tree in the first step.

 # Sequencing of State Changes {#sequencing}